 The online application form currently unavailable due to essential system maintenance.

 Relicense an HMO property

-If your property is licensed under the Mandatory HMO licensing scheme and you want to continue letting the property when the current license expires, you will need to apply to renew the license two months before the current license expires.
+If your property is licensed under the Mandatory HMO licensing scheme and you want to continue letting the property when the current licence expires, you will need to apply to renew the licence two months before the current licence expires.